Australia participates in a range of international chemical conventions, frameworks and strategies including the:

-- prohibiting certain activities in relation to these chemicals either absolutely or subject to conditions.
+- prohibiting certain activities in relation to these chemicals either absolutely or subject to conditions

 The Rotterdam Convention

-The Prior Informed Consent (PIC) procedure is a mechanism for formally obtaining and disseminating the decisions of importing parties about whether they wish to receive future shipments of those chemicals listed in Annex III of the convention and for ensuring compliance with these decisions by exporting parties.
+The Prior Informed Consent (PIC) procedure is a mechanism for formally obtaining and disseminating the decisions of importing parties about whether they wish to receive future shipments of those chemicals listed in Annex III of the convention, and for ensuring compliance with these decisions by exporting parties.

-All parties are required to make a decision as to whether they will allow future import of each of the chemicals in Annex III of the convention.
+All parties are required to make a decision as to whether they will allow import of each of the chemicals in Annex III of the convention.
 All exporting parties are required to ensure that exports of chemicals subject to the PIC procedure do not occur contrary to the decision of each importing party.

-The Department of Agriculture and Water Resources will issue a notice in the Commonwealth of Australia Agricultural and Veterinary Chemicals Gazette when chemicals are added to the Rotterdam Convention.
+DAFF issues a notice in the Commonwealth of Australia Agricultural and Veterinary Chemicals Gazette when chemicals are added to the Rotterdam Convention.
 Previous notices were issued on:

 The Stockholm Convention

 The Stockholm Convention on Persistent Organic Pollutants is a global treaty to protect human health and the environment from chemicals that remain intact in the environment for long periods, become widely distributed geographically, accumulate in the fatty tissue of humans and wildlife, and have harmful impacts on human health or on the environment or both.